LavkushSolanki/LavkushSolanki/README.md

 </p>

 ### 🙋‍♂️ About Me
-- 👩‍🎓 I'm a prefinalist at **Silion Univeristy Bhubnaeswar studying Computer Science**
+- 👩‍🎓 I'm a prefinalist at **Silicon Univeristy, Bhubaneswar studying Computer Science**

 - 🔭 I’m looking to contribute to **Open Source**